 DePauw University was founded in 1837.
 DePauw University was initially affiliated with the Methodist Episcopal Church but is now nonsectarian.
 The school’s small-town campus covers more than 650 acres and serves more than 2,200 students.
 DePauw University is the birthplace of the Society of Professional Journalists.

 25. Wellesley College

 Wellesley College offers a degree in Peace and Conflict Studies (PACS) that is recognized among the Commonwealth of Massachusetts’s best peace studies and conflict resolution degree programs.
-This on-campus undergraduate degree in peace studies includes classes in conflict transformation in practice & theory, and introduction to conflict, peace, and justice, Hiroshima Nagasaki, Yasukuni, the Climate Crisis, Gender War and Peace Seeking, plus and experiential learning element.
+This on-campus undergraduate degree in peace studies includes classes in conflict transformation in practice & theory, an introduction to conflict, peace, and justice, Hiroshima Nagasaki, Yasukuni, the Climate Crisis, Gender War and Peace Seeking, plus an experiential learning element.
 Wellesley College offers two honors programs within the PACS major – either a senior thesis or an independent reflection study.

 Wellesley College was chartered in 1870 as a female seminary.
 The school’s college-town campus covers more than 500 acres, serves more than 2,400 students, and overlooks lake Waban.
 The campus sits alongside the Hunnewell Historic District.
 The women’s alumni network at Wellesley is often considered among the strongest of women’s networks across the globe.
 Wellesley College is one of the sister colleges that make up the Seven Sister Colleges in Merrimack Valley.

 Can I Get a Job with a Degree in Peace Studies?